datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog serve --catalog-dir /tmp/my-cat
+   datalad catalog serve --catalog_dir /tmp/my-cat

 Once the content is served, the catalog can be viewed by visiting the local URL.